 Winnie Madikizela-Mandela Local Municipality developed and adopted a Disaster Risk Management Plan in June 2016 and reviewed it in the 2022/23 financial year.
+The disaster risk management plan is currently under review in 2024/25 financial year to incorporate the climate change strategy.
 The local authority is committed to ensuring the safety of its inhabitants and the sustainability of its communities, economy and environment and therefore intends to effectively manage disaster risks.
 In terms of the Disaster Management Act, 2002 (Act 57 of 2002), municipalities are required to compile municipal disaster management plans.